 Construction on the present synagogue began in 1756, on the site of an earlier building.
 The community employed as their architect a Florentine, Giuseppe del Rosso, who had worked on several churches in Florence.
 The outside of the synagogue is very plain, more like a private house, as the Jews were not supposed to build new places of worship.
 The interior, however, is sumptuous in a neo-classical style unusual in Siena at that period.
-The community employed master woodworkers and there is also excellent marble carving.
+The community employed master woodworkers and there is also excellent marble carving, despite the fact that sysnagogues were not supposed to use marble as that would be rivalling churches.
 The marble used for the columns on either side of the Torah Ark is said to come from Jerusalem, although this seems somewhat unlikely (and would be coals to Newcastle).

 There are plaques outside the synagogue, commemorating both the 13 people burnt in 1799 and Siena’s Holocaust victims.